© 2025 Citizen Artist

 Citizen Artist™ -a participatory science research platform, employs Art-Based Perceptual Ecology (ABPE) research methodologies to study

-ecological systems change.
-With a focus on divergent ways of knowing, the non-conventional and integrative research methods (ABPE) are grounded in
+changes in ecological systems.
+With a focus on divergent ways of knowing, the non-conventional and integrative research methods (ABPE) are grounded in multimodal knowledge systems and sensory-based learning and offer underrepresented populations an opportunity to get involved in science.

 TESTIMONIALS